GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

     - Follow [What Invenco Sends to GSTV once Playlist Updates have been Validated](#what-invenco-sends-to-gstv-once-playlist-updates-have-been-validated)
   - **If failure**
     - Follow [What Invenco Sends if the Playlist Update Notification has Validation Errors](#what-invenco-sends-if-the-playlist-update-notification-has-validation-errors)
-1. Verify media files associated with network configuration are present at site.
+1. Verify media files associated with network configuration are present in Invenco Cloud.
   - **If success**
     - Follow [What Invenco Sends to GSTV once Media Files Associated with the Playlist Updates have been Verified at the Site](#what-invenco-sends-to-gstv-once-media-files-associated-with-the-playlist-updates-have-been-verified-at-the-site)
   - **If failure**